guyb7/TopSub/README.md

 ```

+## DB
+We use the [Sequelize](http://docs.sequelizejs.com/) ORM over Postgresql.

+To run a local DB in a docker container, make sure you're logged in to docker with `docker login` and then run `yarn db:start`.
+It will launch a pg instance on local port 5444 with the user postgres/mysecretpassword.

+To remove the container run `yarn db:rm`.

 ## Development
-* `yarn db:start` - will launch a pg instance on local port 5444 (postgres/mysecretpassword)
 * `yarn start`

 ## Tests